 Clean your bicycle with water or mild detergent and a non-abrasive sponge if your bicycle is very dirty.
-Never spray your bicycle using high pressure, and never spray directly onto bearing points or electrical parts on e-bikes.
+Never spray your bicycle with pressurized water, and never spray directly onto bearing points or electrical parts on e-bikes.
 Never use harsh chemicals or alcohol wipes to clean your bike.
-See the Five easy fixes section for more details on washing your bicycle.
+See the Five easy fixes every rider should know on page 45 for more details on washing your bicycle.